-When you are having difficulty with math and you realize that you need help, having a support system strategy is important.
+When you are having difficulty with math, science or engineering and you realize that you need help, having a support system strategy is important.
 There are two main sources for support systems, through your school or building your own.

 Check Your School's Support System

 Department Help Room - - Most schools have help rooms within each department, especially science, math and engineering departments.
 They are usually a drop-in type of help, so at least initially, your help may be hit and miss.
 Once you find someone that helps you, ask them when they are in the help room and plan your schedule to be there when they are there.
 These help rooms are usually free and staffed by grad students.

 Tutoring Service - - This option is discussed below.